 Current and Projected Population

 In FY 2007-08 and FY 2008-09, rainfall totals recorded at 4 locations in the BAWSCA service area were lower than a 1948 – 2005 historical average by about five inches.
 In FY 2009-10 and FY 2010-11 rainfall totals recorded at these locations were approximately one inch higher than the average.
-In FY 2011-12, rainfall totals were again below the average, by approximately 6 inches.
+In FY 2012

 Current Water Use Per Capita

-Average residential per capita consumption (excluding Stanford) in the BAWSCA service area was 78 gpcpd in FY 2011-12, slightly more than the year before.
-This is 25% less than the estimated 104 gpcpd that was experienced during pre-drought FY 1986-87.
-In FY 2011-12, Westborough WD had the lowest residential per capita consumption at 47.4 gpcpd while Purissima Hills WD had the highest at 267.9 gpcpd.
-The average gross per capita consumption of the BAWSCA service area in FY 2011-12 was the same as that in FY 2010-11 – 127 gpcpd.
+Average residential per capita consumption (excluding Stanford) in the BAWSCA service area was 79 gpcpd in FY 2012-13, slightly more than the year before.
+This is 24% less than the estimated 104 gpcpd experienced during pre-drought FY 1986-87.
+In FY 2012-13, Daly City had the lowest residential per capita consumption at 48.8 gpcpd while Purissima Hills WD had the highest at 290.4 gpcpd.
+The average gross per capita consumption of the BAWSCA service area in FY 2012-13 was 127 gpcpd, slightly higher than in FY 2010-11.
 FY 1985-86 (pre-drought) gross per capita was 182 gpcpd.

 Single Family Water Bills (as of July 2010) /Water Rate Structure